lszhou/lszhou.github.com/about/index.md

 I spent 4 years in [Nanjing](https://www.google.ca/maps/place/Nanjing,+Jiangsu,+China/@32.5853319,120.1116328,7z/data=!4m2!3m1!1s0x35b58c9b668dcd83:0x8ffbb60b79df1b06), the capital of Jiangsu province and got my bachelor degree in Applied Mathematics in 2012 from [Southeast University](www.seu.edu.cn/).

 After that, I was enrolled in the Ph.D program of the School of Automation (Southeast University), where I accomplished my bachelor thesis/project "Performance Analysis of Differential-algebraic Subsystems" under the supervision of [Dr.Xianzhong Dai](http://dblp.uni-trier.de/pers/hd/d/Dai:Xianzhong).
 But I dropped out later becasue I had decided to move to Canada.
-In the rest of time in 2013, I worked as a developer and system analyst for the Key Laboratory of Measurement and Control of Complex Systems of Engineering (Electricity/Energy Syst, Ministry of Education, China) for one year.
+In the rest of time in 2013, I worked as a developer and system analyst for the Key Laboratory of Measurement and Control of Complex Systems of Engineering (Electricity/Energy Syst, Ministry of Education, China).

 I am now pursuing a master degree in Computer Science in the University of Calgary, doing some wonderful reasearch with [Dr.Philipp Woelfel](http://pages.cpsc.ucalgary.ca/~woelfel/) in randomized [shared memory](http://en.wikipedia.org/wiki/Shared_memory_(interprocess_communication)).